tolitius/cprop/README.md

 _(all the 3 versions of AWS values will be Strings, different ways are here just as an example)_

-Now whenever the config is loaded with `(load-config)` cprop will find these ENV variables and will merge them with the original config file in to a one complete configuration:
+Now whenever the config is loaded with `(load-config)` cprop will find these ENV variables and will merge them with the original config file into one complete configuration:

 ```clojure
 user=> (load-config)